tecladocode/web-dev-bootcamp/curriculum/section04/lectures/01_how_to_link_css_file/README.md

 </html>
 ```

-This new `<link>` element is telling the browser that we want to include an external resource in our document, and that resource
-is a stylesheet.
+This new `<link>` element is telling the browser that we want to include an external resource in our document, and the `rel` attribute &mdash; short for "relationship" &mdash; says that this resource is a stylesheet.
 The `href` attribute provides a path to the resource.

 In this case, my `main.css` file is directly next to `index.html`, inside the same folder, so we can just provide the name of the file.